-DGHE is mitigating any risk of a fall in demand by building a strategy to target UK (Home) students and in the longer term, international students.
-Central to this strategy was the launch (February 2019) of franchised top-up degrees and more recently (September 2021) the introduction of full undergraduate degrees, which hold more appeal to the UK (and overseas) market than 2 year HNDs.
+Risk Event Risk Rating Risk Assessment (Scenario explanation) (Likelihood of risk event (Assessment and evidence for this risk rating) taking place and impact) Reduction in The College's HE courses currently enjoy a strong enrolments from a Medium representation from EU nationals with 'settled specific country or status' who fund their studies through SLC loans. region.
+Since the UK's exit from the EU, the demand from EU students has reduced so the college has implemented new marketing strategies in order to develop alternative recruitment channels.
+It is however, recognised that during this shift and transition there is likely to be a temporary fall in student numbers.
+We have therefore ranked this risk as medium but have robust mitigation strategies in place.
+Mitigation Strategies (m easures put in place to mitigate impact of risk events) Diversification of market ing and recruitment cha annels Introducing additional fu - - iversity partner validation. - DGHE is mitigating any ris sk of a fall in demand b y building a strategy to target UK (Home) students Central to this strategy was the launch (February 2019) of franchised top-up degrees and more recently (September 2021) the introduction of full l to the UK (and overseas) market than 2 year HNDs.
 Looking further ahead to the medium term, DGHE plans to replace the 2+1 structure with more full 3 year degrees under franchise and/or validation.
 Discussions with potential partners are ongoing in this regard.
 DGHE is also a member of UCAS which raises the profile of the provision to UK students who are more likely to apply via that channel.
 With regards to developing international recruitment, David Game College already holds a Student Sponsor licence and has a well-established network of agents that could also be used by the HE department.
 Compliance systems and policies are fully embedded and would be shared by DGHE.
 This however, is a longer term objective (2024) and does not currently feature in recruitment planning.
-It is felt that these actions would diversify the student body and mitigate the risk associated with relying on the current demographic.
+It is felt that these actions would diversify the student body and mitigate the risk associated with relying on the current demographic. associated with relying o in the current demograp лис.